-The Texas intrastate crowdfunding rules permit a segregated account to be used in lieu of an escrow account when the maximum amount of the securities offering is $100,000 or less.
+The Texas intrastate crowdfunding rules permit a segregated account to be used in lieu of an escrow account when the maximum amount of the securities offering is $1 million or less.
 See Rule 139.25(f)(2).
 This guidance is intended to provide some basic information and assistance in using a segregated account and to discuss the proper handling of funds required by the Board Rules.

 As with an escrow account, the segregated account must be in a bank or other depository institution (bank) located in Texas and organized and subject to regulation under the laws of the United States or under the laws of Texas.
 See Rule 139.25(f)(4).